-- 1. The Designated Records Manager or designee shall: - a) Oversee the development of standard operating procedures, guidelines, and training which facilitate compliance with the RM policies. - b) Develop audit processes and performance metrics which can be used to measure compliance, or designate a member of the Records Management Section to do so. - c) Oversee any changes in the RM program that are a result of a compliance audit. - 2.
-The Records Management Section shall regularly review RM policies and procedures; carry out compliance audits as directed by the delegated records manager; provide LDEQ employees with adequate training opportunities; and provide access to current policies and procedures for all LDEQ employees. - 3.
-The Records Management Section with RM Coordinators shall be responsible for making sure that all employees in their divisions are aware of Records Management Policy and Procedures, and are compliant with those policies and procedures. - 4.
-RM Coordinators should be aware of non-compliance within their divisions, and shall communicate areas of deficiency to the records management section. - 5.
-LDEQ personnel: - a) shall participate cooperatively in compliance audits; - b) attend RM training opportunities; and - c) shall regularly review RM policies and procedures to maintain compliance with the most current versions.
+- 1. The Designated Records Manager or designee shall: - a.
+Oversee the development of standard operating procedures, guidelines, and training which facilitate compliance with the RM policies. - b.
+Develop assessment processes and performance metrics which can be used to measure compliance, or designate a member of the Records Management Section to do so. - c.
+Oversee any changes in the RM program that are a result of a compliance assessment. - 2.
+The Records Management Section shall regularly review RM policies and procedures; carry out compliance assessments as directed by the delegated records manager; provide LDEQ employees with adequate training opportunities; and provide access to current policies and procedures for all LDEQ employees. - a.
+The Records Management Section with RM Coordinators shall be responsible for making sure that all employees in their divisions are aware of Records Management Policy and Procedures, and are compliant with those policies and procedures. - b.
+RM Coordinators should be aware of non-compliance within their divisions, and shall communicate areas of deficiency to the records management section. - 3.
+LDEQ personnel shall: - a. participate cooperatively in compliance assessments; - b. attend RM training opportunities; and - c. regularly review RM policies and procedures to maintain compliance with the most current versions.